 To investigate the physical origin of the radio emission from IGR J12580+0134, we performed broadband afterglow modeling based on the standard GRB afterglow framework, utilizing the \texttt{PyFRS}\footnote{\url{https://github.com/leiwh/PyFRS}} code \citep{Lei_2016,Zhu2023,Zhou2024,Fu2024}.
 The modeling was implemented using Markov Chain Monte Carlo (MCMC) techniques to constrain the relevant microphysical and dynamical parameters.

-We adopted MJD 57340 as the zero-point for time calibration, corresponding to the presumed onset of the second radio flare.
-Due to the limited number of data points during this episode, we fixed several model parameters to reduce degeneracies in the fitting.
-Specifically, we assumed a uniform interstellar medium (ISM) environment, with the scale index of the ambient density profile fixed at $k = 0$, indicating a constant density environment.
-The outflow was assumed to be non-relativistic with a velocity of $v = 0.03c$, consistent with the expected expansion speed of a mildly energetic TDE ejecta.
+We adopt MJD 57340 as the temporal zero-point, corresponding to the presumed onset of the second radio flare.
+The limited radio data in the second episode are insufficient to constrain all model parameters.
+We thus fix several quantities in the fitting.
+We assumed a uniform surrounding CNM.
+We adopt a sub-relativistic outflow velocity of $v=0.3c$ \citep{piro2025latetimeevolutioninstabilitiestidal}.
+The microphysical parameters are fixed as $\epsilon_{\rm e}=0.2$ and $\epsilon_{\rm B}=0.1$, for a typical case.
+Other quantities, i.e., isotropic energy $E_0$, medium density $n_{18}$, and electron spectral index $p$ are treated as free parameters in the fit.

-Figure~\ref{fig:radio-fit} shows the best-fit light curves at 1.5\,GHz, 3\,GHz, and 6\,GHz, overplotted with the observed data points.
+Figure~\ref{fig:radio-fit} shows the best-fit light curves at 1.5\,GHz, 3\,GHz, and 6\,GHz.
 Figure~\ref{fig:corner_plot} is the corresponding corner plot of the posterior distributions.